Shr1ftyy/iowa_scraper/README.md

 # A Web Scraper for QuickStatsIowa
-This is a simple web scraper for scraping girls' soccer steam stats from quickstatiowa website
+This is a simple web scraper for scraping girls' soccer steam stats from quickstatsiowa website